FromtonRouge/qmk_firmware/keyboards/handwired/kaladrius/readme.md

 I'm a C++ Tools programmer in the video game industry and I always wanted to improve my typing speed.
 I changed several times my keyboard layout in my career :
 My original layout was Azerty (with a top speed at 86 wpm on 10fastfingers), in 2014 I changed to Dvorak (with a top speed at 98 wpm) and in 2016 I finally changed to Colemak (top speed at 103 wpm).

-I discovered Plover and Steno the same year and was blown away by this [presentation](https://www.youtube.com/watch?v=Wpv-Qb-dB6g)
+I discovered Plover and Steno in 2016 too and was blown away by this [presentation](https://www.youtube.com/watch?v=Wpv-Qb-dB6g)

 I decided to learn Plover but found that it might not suitable for C++ because of the phonetic/mnemonic approach.
 That's why I got interested in Orthographic Steno Systems and found the "Jackdaw steno theory" on the [Learn Plover site](https://sites.google.com/site/learnplover/jackdaw)

 I first implemented an ErgoDox Layout for Jackdaw and learned to type basics words on 10fastfingers.com.
 After a lot of iterations on the firmware I started to practice more but on April 2018 I injured my left hand after a too long training session.
-Actually I got a De Quervain tendinitis because of the very bad ErgoDox thumb positions (too far!).
+Actually I got a De Quervain tendinitis because of the very bad ErgoDox thumb positions.
 Note: at this time my top speed on the 100 words test was 140 wpm with Jackdaw.

 I had a surgery in October 2018...
 ![Surgery](https://i.imgur.com/xZ3XdZM.jpg)
 (just after the surgery)

 ![Scar](https://i.imgur.com/OIYHb7z.jpg)
-(I won a beautiful scar)
+(I won a scar)

 So I highly don't recommend the ErgoDox or similar keyboards for Jackdaw.